sammygb26/Obsidian/Learning/FNPL/Questions/Part-of-Speech Tagging Questions.md

 	The **emissions** are words.
 The **states** are POS-tags.
 The **Transition probabilities** are $P(t_i|t_[I-1])$.
 The emission probabilities are $P(w_i|t_I)$.
 Then the **initial state** is just the start tag.

 ---
+What are insights from Name Entity Recognition and Part-Of-Speech tagging that lend themselves to using HMMs? #flashcard #POSHMMs #flashcard
+	The basic insight is NER and HMM both depend on the current word and the tags of surrounding words.
+We assume these are all that matter and that allows us to use HMMs.

+---
+What are closed class words?  #flashcard #POSHMMs #flashcard
+	These are generally *pronouns, determiners, prepositions and connectives* there is a limited number of them and they tie concepts together instead of being concepts.

+---
+What are open class words?  #flashcard #POSHMMs #flashcard
+	These are generally *adjectives, nouns and verbs*, they are generally refer to object, action and features.
+There is generally now limit to what words are contained in this class.

+---
+What are content-bearing words?  #flashcard #POSHMMs #flashcard
+	These are words that refer to objects, actions and features in the world.

+---
+What are modal verbs?  #flashcard #POSHMMs #flashcard
+	This is a special class of verbs which modify other verbs.
+For example "can, may, could might, shall, will, should, would".
+They are generally followed by verbs.

+---
+Why is pos tagging hard?  #flashcard #POSHMMs #flashcard
+	Generally this comes down to **ambiguity** and **sparse data**.
+We need to distributism between different possibilities but it is hard to directly learn this from word data.

+---
+Can you give an example of how the word (itself) can help and hinder POS tagging?  #flashcard #POSHMMs #flashcard
+	There are words with only one possible tag.
+For example **arrow** (noun).
+There are also ambiguous words.
+"I like water(noun)" vs "Water(verb) the plans".

+---
+Can you give an example of how tags can help disambiguate other tags?  #flashcard #POSHMMs #flashcard
+	The key thing is tags help disambiguate surrounding tags.
+For example determiners are almost never repeated after one another.

+---